VIEWVIEWVIEW/sensible-typescript-starter-node/README.md

 ## Code Style
-This repo uses a modified version of [semistandard](https://github.com/standard/eslint-config-standard-with-typescript) aiming for best practises and a modern ecmascript experience.
+This repo uses a modified version of [semistandard](https://github.com/standard/eslint-config-standard-with-typescript) aiming for best practices and a modern ecmascript experience.
 Three rules in total were modified.

 ### Linting
   - To **lint** your code, run ``npm run lint``